 The frequency of buses varies from 5 minutes to 30 minutes or more, according to the route and time of day.
 On most routes, there will be a bus every 15 to 20 minutes.
 Buses can be unreliable depending on the amount of traffic on the roads.

-A timetable of DTC bus routes is available here.
+A timetable of DTC bus routes is available online.

 The Mudrika Seva and Bahri Mudrika Seva, which run along the main Ring Road and Outer Ring Road respectively, are among the most popular routes.
 The Bahri Mudrika Seva extends for 105 kilometers and is the city's longest bus route!
 It encircles the whole city.
 As part of the changes to the bus system, new routes have been introduced to feed into the Metro train network.
 Use this handy bus route finder to see which buses you need to take to get around Delhi.

 Fares are more expensive on the new air-conditioned buses.
 You'll pay a minimum of 10 rupees and a maximum of 25 rupees per trip on an air-conditioned bus, while the fare on ordinary buses is between 5 and 15 rupees.
-Click here to see fare chart.
+Check online to see a fare chart.

 A daily Green Card is available for travel on all DTC bus services (except Palam Coach, Tourist and Express services).
 The cost is 40 rupees for non-air conditioned buses and 50 rupees for air-conditioned buses.